Protocell: Hydrothermal systems

+It has been considered by other researchers that life originating in hydrothermal volcanic ponds exposed to UV radiation, zinc sulfide photocatalysis, and occurrence of continuous wet-dry cycling would not resemble modern biochemistry.
+Maximal ATP synthesis is shown to occur at high water activity and low ion concentrations.
+Despite this, hydrothermal vents are still considered to be a feasible environment as some shallow hydrothermal vents emit freshwater and the concentration of divalent cations in Hadean oceans were likely lower than in modern oceans.
+Nick Lane and coauthors state that "alkaline hydrothermal systems tend to precipitate Ca2+ and Mg2+ ions as aragonite and brucite, so their concentrations are typically much lower than mean ocean values.
+Modelling work in relation to Hadean systems indicates that hydrothermal concentrations of Ca2+ and Mg2+ would likely have been <1 mM, which is in the range that enhanced phosphorylation here.
+Other conditions considered here, including salinity and high pressure, would have only limited effects on ATP synthesis in submarine hydrothermal systems (which typically have pressures in the range of 100 to 300 Bars).
+Alkaline hydrothermal systems might also have generated Fe3+ in situ for ADP phosphorylation.
+Thermodynamic modelling shows that the mixing of alkaline hydrothermal fluids with seawater in submarine systems can promote continuous cycling between ferrous and ferric iron, potentially forming soluble hydrous ferric chlorides, which our experiments show have the same effect as ferric sulphate".

 Montmorillonite bubbles

 Another group suggests that primitive cells might have formed inside inorganic clay microcompartments, which can provide an ideal container for the synthesis and compartmentalization of complex organic molecules.
 Clay-armored bubbles form naturally when particles of montmorillonite clay collect on the outer surface of air bubbles under water.
 This creates a semi permeable vesicle from materials that are readily available in the environment.
 The authors remark that montmorillonite is known to serve as a chemical catalyst, encouraging lipids to form membranes and single nucleotides to join into strands of RNA.
 Primitive reproduction can be envisioned when the clay bubbles burst, releasing the lipid membrane-bound product into the surrounding medium.

 Membraneless droplets

 Another way to form primitive compartments that may lead to the formation of a protocell is polyesters membraneless structures that have the ability to host biochemicals (proteins and RNA) and/or scaffold the assemblies of lipids around them.
 While these droplets are leaky towards genetic materials, this leakiness could have facilitated the progenote hypothesis.